|

 dollars in costs - costs they would otherwise have assumed

+on the purchase.
 Simply put, the lowest-priced inspector is not necessarily a bargain.
 The inspector's

 qualifications - including experience, training, and professional affiliations,